Penetration testing

 Various techniques and tactics are deployed in a short timespan to provide a solid answer to this question.
 Vulnerabilities identified and exploited in the course of this process are outlined in a report that focusses on the (technical) impact to your organization.

-There are several types of pentests, and the term "scope" refers to the specific assets (e.g., applications, internal and/or external network ranges) that need to be tested to achieve the agreed-upon objectives.
+Questions or request a quote?There are several types of pentests, and the term "scope" refers to the specific assets (e.g., applications, internal and/or external network ranges) that need to be tested to achieve the agreed-upon objectives.
 The differences between the types are mainly related to the (technical) information provided in advance.
-Unfortunately, no unambiguous definitions are applied in the industry.
+Unfortunately, the industry lacks clear, standardized definitions.
 We use the following definitions:

 Black box pentest